YOUR SAFETY IS OUR PRIORITY: COVID-19 UPDATES AND FAQ’S

 Can my eye become infected with COVID-19?

 If you have other questions, please don’t hesitate to ask any of our TEAM members.
 We are incredibly thankful for your support and loyalty to our practice.
-We are looking forward to seeing each and every one of our patients for your continued vision care needs!
+We are looking forward to seeing each and every one of our patients and continuing to meet your vision care needs!